SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 * Panels that are incompatible with auto-refresh, shows data only for viewers who have a login.
 * Panels must use relative time ranges (such as Last 15 Minutes, Last 24 Hours).
 Absolute time ranges are not currently supported.
 * Viewers without a login will see a auto-refresh of the dashboard with any default time ranges and default template variable applied.
 To specify a different set of filters for another viewer, create a copy of the dashboard, provide new filter values and share it with the new URL.
-* If the dashboard is set with "User's data access level" then you are not allowed to share the dashboard outside organization.
+* If the dashboard is set with **User's data access level**, then you are not allowed to share the dashboard outside organization.

 ## Logging for externally-shared dashboards